unionai/unionai-docs/source/first-project/index.md

 ## Prerequisites

-If you have not already done so, follow the [Quickstart guide](quickstart) to sign into the Union web console, set up your local Python environment, and install the `unionai` command line tool.
+If you have not already done so, follow the [Quick start guide](../quick-start) to sign into the Union web console, set up your local Python environment, and install the `unionai` command line tool.

 ## Your project on Union